Auburn Players to Watch Against Iowa - First Round

 Auburn's Last Game

-On Thursday, in its last game, Auburn lost to Arkansas 76-73.
-With 20 points, K.D.
-Johnson was its high scorer.
+Auburn lost its previous game to Arkansas, 76-73, on Thursday.
+K.D.
+Johnson was its high scorer with 20 points.

 |Name